-If "transaction history" is selected at step 344 in FIG. 6, the user terminal 122 (FIG. 2) preferably retrieves information concerning recent transactions such as wagers placed and the results of these wagers from smart card 170 (FIG. 2) at step 348.
+If "transaction history" is selected at step 344 in FIG. 6, the user terminal 122 (FIG. 2) preferably retrieves information concerning recent transactions such as wagers placed 40 and the results of these wagers from smart card 170 (FIG. 2) at step 348.
 If desired, this information can be retrieved remotely, from totalisator 102.
 Using the retrieved information, the user's transaction history is displayed at step 350.
-After the user is finished reviewing the recent transaction history, the user is returned to step 172 (FIG. 3), where the initial menu options are displayed.
+After the user is finished reviewing the recent 45 transaction history, the user is returned to step 172 (FIG. 3), where the initial menu options are displayed.

-45 If the user selects "account balance" at step 344, at step 351, the user selects whether to retrieve his account balance remotely, from totalisator 102 (FIG. 1), or locally at terminal 122, from smart card 170.
-If the user selects "remote" at step 351, then the user enters his personal identification code at ${50}$ on handicapping techniques to be presented at a particular step 352.
+If the user selects "account balance" at step 344, at step 351, the user selects whether to retrieve his account balance remotely, from totalisator 102 (FIG. 1), or locally at terminal 50 122, from smart card 170.
+If the user selects "remote" at step 351, then the user enters his personal identification code at step 352.
 User terminal 122 (FIG. 2) then obtains current account information from totalisator 102 (FIG. 1) and displays this information at step 354.
-If the user selects "smart card" at step 351, then the user enters his personal identification code at step 353.
-User terminal 122 (FIG. 2) then 55 obtains current account information from smart card 170 (FIG. 2) and displays this information at step 355.
-Preferably, information retrieved from smart card 170 (such as account balances) is for informational purposes only.
-No wagers can be authorized solely through the account infor-60 mation on smart card 170 (FIG. 2).
+If the user selects "smart 55 card" at step 351, then the user enters his personal identification code at step 353.
+User terminal 122 (FIG. 2) then obtains current account information from smart card 170 (FIG. 2) and displays this information at step 355.
+Preferably, information retrieved from smart card 170 (such 60 as account balances) is for informational purposes only.
+No wagers can be authorized solely through the account information on smart card 170 (FIG. 2).
 This prevents unauthorized wagering if the card is tampered with.
-After the user is finished reviewing the account balance at step 354 or step 355, the user is returned to step 172 (FIG. 3), where the initial menu options are displayed.
-65 necessary to communicate with totalisator 102 (FIG. 1) each time it is desired to review such information.
+After the user is finished reviewing the account balance at step 354 or step 65 355, the user is returned to step 172 (FIG. 3), where the initial menu options are displayed.

+The benefit of storing account and transaction history information locally on smart card 170 (FIG. 2) is that it is not necessary to communicate with totalisator 102 (FIG. 1) each time it is desired to review such information.
 Because the user does not need to communicate with totalisator 102 (FIG. 1) for routine transaction history and account balance queries, the user avoids any fees that may be associated with such queries.
 The user also reduces the frequency with which he needs to use his telephone line.
-Further, data corresponding to additional wagering transactions such as recent wagering activity, may be stored on smart card 170 10 (FIG. 1).
+Further, data corresponding to additional wagering transactions, such as recent wagering activity, may be stored on smart card 170 (FIG. 1).